The Aspen Institute’s College Excellence Program aims to advance higher education practices that significantly improve student outcomes.

 Change on a National Scale

 This network will run from 2023 through 2028, with three years of support for comprehensive reforms followed by three years of evaluation.
-Aspen and CCRC will translate learnings from the initiative into published research and open-access tools.
-These will form the basis for new curriculum that will be used to educate leaders and teams from hundreds of community colleges each year in programs run by Aspen, CCRC, and their partners.
+Aspen will translate learnings from the initiative into published research and open-access tools.
+These will form the basis for new curriculum that will be used to educate leaders and teams from hundreds of community colleges each year in programs run by Aspen and its partners.

-Additionally, Aspen and CCRC will develop recommendations for policy change at the system, state, and federal levels, designed to both support and incentivize community colleges to advance post-graduation success and equity.
+Additionally, Aspen will develop recommendations for policy change at the system, state, and federal levels, designed to both support and incentivize community colleges to advance post-graduation success and equity.

 The project aims to create a proof of concept that could be implemented across the country, unlocking more and higher-value opportunities for community college students on a national scale.